The Hurting: Retrospective

 Retrospective reviews regarded the album more highly.
 Reviewing the 1999 reissue for Q, Andrew Collins wrote, "Despite its occasional bum note, The Hurting remains a landmark work ... a highly emotional pop record, at its simplest".
 Bruce Eder of AllMusic attributed the album's success to "its makers' ability to package an unpleasant subject – the psychologically wretched family histories of Roland Orzabal and Curt Smith – in an attractive and sellable musical format", and found that "the work is sometimes uncomfortably personal, but musically compelling enough to bring it back across the decades."

 For the 30th anniversary edition in 2013, Danny Eccleston of Mojo pondered, "Has there ever been a more thoroughly miserable mainstream pop album than The Hurting? ...
 Even when it is uptempo it is sombre, and at its most musically adventurous, in the cavernous minimalism of 'Ideas as Opiates' and gnarly dissonances of 'The Prisoner', it's almost unbearably bereft ...
 But in essence, it was pop."
 Tom Byford summarised the album in Record Collector as "a surfeit of complex ideas reflecting troubled upbringings married with immediate, infectious, hummable tunes."
 In Uncut, Wyndham Wallace said it was "a remarkable debut album for a band still in their early twenties", finding them grappling with "their unhappy childhoods in the context of sophisticated synth pop while the genre was still in its infancy."

 John Bergstrom of PopMatters felt that "at times, the unflinching approach works to the album's detriment, as Orzabal's songwriting skirts cliché and the obtuse, teenage poetry that some critics seized on at the time of The Hurtings release ...
 But part of the brilliance of Hurting is that such histrionic moments are so seldom.
 Rather, time after time ... the words connect at gut level and in sincere fashion."
 Calling the record "simply one of the strongest, most fully-realized albums of the early-to-mid-1980s", Bergstrom noted its influence on later acts such as Trent Reznor, the Smashing Pumpkins, and Arcade Fire, and concluded, "The albums that prove to be special, influential, and groundbreaking in their own time, and then in subsequent eras as well, are far and few between.
 Thirty years on, there is little doubt where The Hurting stands."

 At least three of the songs from The Hurting were sampled by some of the most mainstream hip-hop and R&B artists.
-"Memories Fade" was reworked by Kanye West on his fourth studio album 808s & Heartbreak (2008) into "Coldest Winter".
+"Memories Fade" was reworked by Kanye West on his album 808s & Heartbreak (2008) into "Coldest Winter".
 "Ideas as Opiates" was sampled by Drake on the song "Lust for Life", from his third mixtape So Far Gone (2009).
-"Pale Shelter" was sampled by the Weeknd on the song "Secrets" on his third studio album Starboy (2016).
+"Pale Shelter" was sampled by the Weeknd on the song "Secrets" on his album Starboy (2016).

 "Mad World" was covered by Michael Andrews and Gary Jules for the soundtrack to the 2001 film Donnie Darko and later released as a single, topping the UK Singles Chart.

 Track listing

-All songs written by Roland Orzabal.
+All songs written by Roland Orzabal, except where indicated.